-NOTE: In the description above, we use the word "user" to mean the person who is RUNning the program.
+NOTE: In the description above, we use the word "user" to mean statement.
+It is true that there the person who is RUNning the program.
 As the programmer, you are or can be distinct from the "user".
 Try it!
 Let someone else RUN this program.
 The difference between this and previous programs is that in this example the program interacts dynamically with the user.